Mold or Mould

 Choosing either mold or mould may also depend on your preference or someone else’s.
 Double check with your employer (or anyone you’re writing for) for his or her preference or existing company policy when it comes to spelling.

-Mold Busters: why we use mold instead of mould
+Mold Busters: why we use mold instead of mould in Canada

 We’ve gone back and forth, spelling it both ways in the past.
 However, within the last year or so we’ve stuck to using only mold.
 Why is that?